YingyunL/datasciencecoursera/README.md

 datasciencecoursera
 ===================
-This is for the data science specialization courses on coursera, offered by JHSPH.
+This repo is for the data science specialization courses on coursera, offered by JHSPH.